 The popularity of checking in online for hotel stays has dramatically increased over the past 12 months, and with good reason.
 The very notion of a guest manually filling out a paper form in this day and age seems archaic to most travellers now.

-Seamless two-way integration takes care of it all, both providing the guest with a smoother arrival, and freeing up staff from repetitive manual labour.
+Seamless two-way integration takes care of it all, both providing the guest with a smoother arrival, and freeing up staff from repetitive manual labor.
 An added benefit is that it’s not only convenient for the guest, but also paperless to keep the environment green.

 Times have changed so much and I’m sure will change even more in the coming years.
 Thanks to innovation it will attract more youngsters to join hospitality and run businesses very effectively.
 Who knows – I might even return to it myself someday! 😊